 At the heart of Bittersweet's work in Cañon Carretas is taking care of the children.
 By providing them with food, school supplies, and uniforms, kids are given a chance to pursue an education, break out of the cycle of poverty, and positively impact the community.
-Our sponsorships are currently supporting 140 children.
+Our sponsorships are currently supporting over 150 children.

 Bittersweet also engages with the community in Cañon Carretas by facilitating the construction of simple but sturdy (and colorful) homes.
 With one less basic need to worry about, families are more likely to thrive and give back to the community.

 One of the challenges for people living in Cañon Carretas is income.
 In Carretas, people can make as little as $5/day, which often forces families to take their kids out of school to help them work in the landfill.
 To prevent this, Bittersweet is working to create more opportunities for sustainable employment in the community.

 We develop relationships through community Bible studies, Bible schools for kids, work camps, and outreach initiatives.
 For many people in Cañon Carretas, this is the first encounter with the life-giving message of the Gospel, and their first step towards a restored relationship with their creator.

 The best way to get involved is by coming to visit us in Tijuana for a week-long stay during which you engage with and serve the Cañon Carretas community.
 Work camp groups are involved in construction projects, Bible studies, and most importantly, will get to spend time learning from, encouraging and connecting with the community.

 Trips run Mondays through Saturdays.
 Groups stay in a bunk house with separate men’s and women’s sleeping quarters, 2 bathrooms, and 4 showers.
 Groups are limited to a size of 12 people.

 To sign up for a work camp, contact us through the form below.

 - Keep vans & truck running